MPC-Berkeley/barc_lite/me131_docker/docker_readme.md

 Please follow the instructions [here](https://docs.docker.com/desktop/install/mac-install/) (https://docs.docker.com/desktop/install/mac-install/)

 ***NOTE***: The installation instructions are diffrent depending on whether your Mac uses an Apple or Intel CPU.
 See [here](https://support.apple.com/en-us/HT211814) for a list of Macs with Apple silicon.
 You must launch the Docker Desktop application before running any `docker` commands.
+For older models of Macs, launching Docker may take a while.

+## General Note

+For the remainder of the document, any command beginning with `docker` should be run in a terminal window on the host machine and **NOT** inside a running container.

 ## Obtaining the Image from DockerHub